RivaD2/reading-notes/201/class-10.md

 * The JS console can be extremely helpful in identifying bugs and is foung by accessing the dev tools or by right-clicking and selecting inspect
 * Console-logging is yet another way to identify bugs and get a clearer picture as to what has gone wrong

 ### There is a lot to learn about debugging and practice will get you far but there is no way to ensure perfection.
-We have to use the tools at our desposal and luckily, there are many out there that can help us!
+We have to use the tools at our disposal and luckily, there are many out there that can help us!

 **TO LEARN MORE ABOUT JS DEBUGGING CLICK [HERE](https://raygun.com/javascript-debugging-tips)!